Agoric/agoric-sdk/docs/env.md

 Purpose: intercept the SwingSet LOG file in realtime

-Description: when nonempty, use the value as a module specifier.
-The module will be loaded by `@agoric/telemetry/src/make-slog-sender.js`, via `import(moduleSpec)`, and then the exported `makeSlogSender` function creates a `slogSender`.
-Then, every time a SLOG object is written by SwingSet, `slogSender(slogObject)` will be called.
+Description: when nonempty, use the value as a list of module specifiers separated by commas `,`.
+The modules will be loaded by `@agoric/telemetry/src/make-slog-sender.js`, via `import(moduleSpec)`, and their exported `makeSlogSender` function called to create an aggregate `slogSender`.
+Every time a SLOG object is written by SwingSet, each module's `slogSender(slogObject)` will be called.

 The default is `'@agoric/telemetry/src/flight-recorder.js'`, which writes to an